jjnether/plex_jjnether_guide/README.md

 You should already have a Plex account setup, but this section will walk you through modifying certain account settings:

 1. Plex rolled out a feature called [Discover Together](https://forums.plex.tv/t/discover-together-public-release/857227) that I prefer to disable.
-You can do this by navigating to the `Account` menu in your settings and editing settings:
+You can do this by navigating to the `Account` menu and editing settings:

       <details>
         <summary></summary>